callmenoodles/lutris-coverup/README.md

                                   Specify whether the new assets should be stretched or cropped to fill  [default: STRETCH] -t, --target [all|covers|banners|icons]
-                                  The assets to be updated -l, --lutris-path DIRECTORY     Path to the directory containing coverart, banners, and pga.db  [default: ~/.local/share/lutris] -i, --icon-path DIRECTORY       Path to the directory containing the game icons  [default:
+                                  The assets to be updated  [default: ALL] -l, --lutris-path DIRECTORY     Path to the directory containing coverart, banners, and pga.db  [default: ~/.local/share/lutris] -i, --icon-path DIRECTORY       Path to the directory containing the game icons  [default: